jmapost/tinghao-deep-learning-resources/machine_learning_roadmap.md

 To get some insights for subsequent processing and modeling.
 Check list:

-(a) Many search terms / products appeared several times.
+(1) Many search terms / products appeared several times.

-(b) Text similarities are great features.
+(2) Text similarities are great features.

-(c) Many products don’t have attributes features.
+(3) Many products don’t have attributes features.
 Would this be a problem?

-(d) Product ID seems to have strong predictive power.
+(4) Product ID seems to have strong predictive power.
 However the overlap of product ID between the training set and the testing set is not very high.
 Would this contribute to overfitting?

+Approaches:

+(1) Features are linear related -> heat map plot -> Pearson correlation coefficient

+(2) Outliers -> scatter plot -> remove outliers

+(3) Classification -> scatter plot with colored labels

 2. Feature Engineering / Feature Selection

+(1) Stack train & test -> Don't have to do feature transformation twice.

-(1) Distribution of features -> box plot -> box-cox transformation (normalize).
+(2) Distribution of features -> box plot -> box-cox transformation (normalize).

 Note: Tree-based models don't depend on normalization, but neural networks do care.

-(2) Features are linear related -> heat map plot -> Pearson correlation coefficient

-(3) Outliers -> scatter plot -> remove outliers

-(4) Classification -> scatter plot with colored labels

-(5) Missing data -> mean, medium, delete, ...???
+(3) Missing data -> mean, medium, delete, ...???

-(6) Stack train & test -> Don't have to do feature transformation twice.

-(6) Categorical variables -> stack train & test -> one-hot encoded
+(4) Categorical variables -> stack train & test -> one-hot encoded

-(7) Noise -> less regularized, more iterations or depth of trees or deeper networks
+(5) Noise -> less regularized, more iterations or depth of trees or deeper networks

-(8) Mixed features -> add, minus, multiply, divide by, ...???
+(6) Mixed features -> add, minus, multiply, divide by, ...???

-(9) Count attributes.
+(7) Count attributes.
 Find those frequent and easily exploited ones.

 3. Modeling -> set seed